-We caught up with AIFS alum, Taylor Woodman, who spent back-to-back semesters abroad in 2007-08 with AIFS: first a fall semester in Stellenbosch, South Africa, followed by a spring semester in Buenos Aires, Argentina.
+Did you know you can do two semesters abroad?
+It’s true!
+We caught up with AIFS alum, Taylor Woodman, who spent back-to-back semesters overseas in 2007-08 with AIFS: first a fall semester in Stellenbosch, South Africa, followed by a spring semester in Buenos Aires, Argentina.
 After a full academic year overseas, Taylor learned a lot about himself personally and professionally.
 He also met the love of his life while studying abroad!
 Read on to learn more.

 How has your study abroad experience impacted your educational goals and career?